GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 MPC_PORT = "13579"

 def cmd_mv(ensoapi, cat):
-    # map the first letter of a super-category to its full name
+    # map the first letter of all super-categories to their full names
     supercats = dict(((sc[0], sc) for sc in os.listdir(MEDIA_ROOT)))

+    # get super-category of argument
     supercat = supercats[cat[0]]
-    # compose full destination path from the argument name
+    # compose full destination path from the argument name removing
+    # command first letter
     dest = os.path.join(MEDIA_ROOT, supercat, cat[1:])

     # get the full path of the file currently opened in MPC